wavemaker/docs/learn/react-native/push-notification.md

 }
 ```

+> **Note:**
-> **Note:** Android package name and iOS bundleIdentifier should match with Firebase to get Push Notifications.
+> - Android package name and iOS bundleIdentifier should match with Firebase to get Push Notifications.
+> - For development builds, use `"aps-environment": "development"`.
+For production/App Store builds, use `"aps-environment": "production"`.

 ### Implement Firebase messaging to the WaveMaker App